samkramer6/IRES_2023_Acoustics_Array/ReadMe.txt

 					function for checking if a mic isn't working properly.
 This outputs 1 graph which is the spectrogram.
 Defaults at to be -60 to 0 dB power scale.

-		mic_check: 		This is a function that is a helper function for the app and is meant to help the user identify which mics are not working before a test begins.
+		visualize_data:		This is a function that is a helper function for the app and is meant to help the user identify which mics are not working before a test begins.
 This can be called within command line and can can also be called within app.
 This is linked to "Mic Check" button in the app.
 The outputs for are simply the graphs of the SPL for the microphones within the system.

+		visualize_filtered_data:	This is a function that will filter the data based on a user input center frequency with a 15% frequency band.
+This uses a 4th order butterworth bandpass to filter the data.
+This relies on the visualize_data and filter_data functions which are also within the libraries folder.

 	4. Media -		This folder contains any media that is used in the operation manual or from any tests.
 This should only be media files.
 I.e. .mp3 files, .jpeg images, etc. Raw data should be placed within the data folder.

 	5. Documentation - 	This folder contains all the documentation that is useful for the acoustics array.
 Including, the DAQ documentation, the terminal documentation, the microphone documentation, etc.

 	6. Depreciated - 	All old code from previous years that has been superceded by newer code.

 	7. Array Procedures - 	This folder contains any instructions on procedures for testing.
 This is different than the documentation or operation guide.
 This mainly pertains to safety of the system.